arialdomartini/arialdomartini.github.io/_posts/2024-03-01-emacs-surround.md

-Although the second function seems a bit aggressive, let's take both solutions in mind: eventually we will need to figure out which one provides a more solid approach.
+Although the second function seems a bit aggressive, let's take both solutions in mind: eventually we will need to figure out which one provides the most solid approach.

 Test them selecting a region and invoking `M-x prepend-string-to-region`.